Beiusxzw/Beiusxzw/README.md

 ### Hi there 👋

-- 👨‍🎓 I'm going to study PhD in Bioinformatics, and I have graduated from ZJU-UoE BSc.
-Biomedical Science.
+- 👨‍🎓 I'm studying PhD in Bioinformatics.